ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 #### Repeated nodes

 Repeated nodes (analogous to what UltiSnips calls mirrored tabstops) allow you to reuse a node's content in multiple locations throughout the snippet body.

 In practice, you might use repeated insert nodes to simultaneously fill out the `\begin` and `\end` fields of a LaTeX environment.

-Here is an example:
+Here's an example:

 <image src="/assets/images/vim-latex/ultisnips/mirrored.gif" alt="Demonstrating repeated nodes" />

-The syntax for repeated nodes straightforward: you pass the index of the node you want to repeat to a `rep(index:number)` node, which is provided by the `luasnip.extras` module.
+The syntax for repeated nodes straightforward: you pass the index of the node you want to repeat to a `rep()` node, which is provided by the `luasnip.extras` module.
 For example, here is the code for the snippet shown in the above GIF---note how the `rep(1)` node in the environment's `\end` command repeats the `i(1)` node in the `\begin` command.

 ```lua